theanswerengine/the-answer-engine/README.md

 # The Answer Engine

-Collection of Answerer algorithms for answering English-language questions of a given grammatical form.
+Collection of algorithms for answering English-language questions of a given grammatical form.

 ## About
-At The Answer Engine you can ask a question in natural English and get an answer.
+Ask a question in natural English and get an answer.

-The site determines the parts of speech from your question and inputs your question into the algorithm written for questions of that form.
+[The Answer Engine][theae] first determines the parts of speech in your question using the [CLAWS part-of-speech tagger][claws], then all the algorithms ever written for questions in that format generate answers.
+This is that repository.

 ## How to use

-Ask any question at The Answer Engine.
+[Ask a question][theae].

 ## How to contribute

-Fork this repo, write the Answerer you want to write, and submit a pull request.
+Write an algorithm!
+The easiest way to get started is to [ask a question][theae].
+The site will create a branch for your question type and give you a link to it.
+Fork this repo, write the algorithm, and submit a pull request.

+### Coding an algorithm

-* Answerer algorithm files be written in PHP 5.6.
+* Answerer algorithms must be written in PHP 5.6.
-* They must define a class that `implement`s the `Answerer` interface.
+* They must define a class that implements the `Answerer` interface.
 * The class name must describe the Answerer's behavior.
 E.g.:

-    `class WikiThenSearchForSentences implements Answerer`
+    `class ComputesBasicArithmetic implements Answerer`
 * The file name must be the same as the class name.
-E.g.: `WikiThenSearchForSentences.php`
+E.g.: `ComputesBasicArithmetic.php`.
+* Any files beside this class file should be in a folder named after the class name.
+E.g.: `ComputesBasicArithmetic/`.

 ### The `Answerer` interface